YegorKochetkov/YegorKochetkov/README.md

-- 👋 Hi, I’m @Kochetkov Yegor
+## 👋 Hi, I’m @Kochetkov Yegor - aka kegor

+### I’m father, husband and a bit of developer
-- 👀 I’m looking for a job as a frontend developer.
+- 👀 I’m looking for a job as a frontend developer
-- 🌱 I’m learning JavaScript, SQL, Git, React on my own.
+- 🌱 I’m currently learning everything - React, Vue, Angular, phylosophy...
+- 🎶 I love music, the road, to travel and silence...

 - 📫 How to reach me: https://t.me/kegor_fx or Skype -  kegor.fx

 <!---